quekdylan/Owlpha-Decentralized-Prediction-Market/README.md

 ## 🎉 Test Your Setup

 1. Go to http://localhost:3000
+2. **Connect your wallet** (MetaMask should auto-connect if previously authorized)
-2. Click "Create Market"
+3. Click "Create Market"
-3. Fill out the form:
+4. Fill out the form:
-   - Topic: "Will it rain tomorrow?"
-   - Description: "Weather prediction test"
-   - Resolution Date: Tomorrow's date
+   Example
+   - Question: "Will Bitcoin reach $100,000 by end of 2025?"
+   - Expire date & time: Set a future date
-   - Initial Liquidity: 100
+   - Initial Liquidity: 10 USDC
-   - Arbitrator: "Weather.com"
-4. Click "Create Market"
+5. **Wait for AI validation** (Gemini will analyze your question)
+6. If validation passes, click "Accept & Continue"
-5. Approve transactions in MetaMask
+7. Approve transactions in MetaMask
-6. Your market should appear on the homepage!
+8. Your market should appear on the homepage!
+9. Click on your market to view the detailed event page

 ## 🛠️ Development Scripts